-Re-Designation Application

-To maintain designation as a CLT in subsequent years after initial designation, a CLT must submit a yearly re-designation application to the Department.
-The City Manager, or their designee may re-designate the CLT or recommend to the City Council to remove the CLT designation.
+Re-Designation Application To maintain designation a a LT subsequent years after initial designation, a CLT must submit a yearly re-designatic applica on to the Department.
+The City Manager, or their designee may re-designate the CLT of recommend to the City Council to remove the CLT designation.
 The CLT must:

-- Write a letter certifying that the information in the CLT's initial application is still true and correct and that the CLT continues to comply with all local, state and federal regulations OR acknowledge that information in the CLT's initial application has changed and attach updated information: - submit its annual audit or audit review; - submit all required evaluation and reporting metrics; and - submit additional information as required by the Department.
+- Write a letter certifying that the information in the CLT's initial application is still true and correct and that the CLT continues to comply with all local, state and federal regulations OR acknowledge that information in the CLT's initial application has changed and attach updated information; - submit its annual audit or audit review; - submit all required evaluation and reporting metrics; and - submit additional information as required by the Department.